doronlevy6/basebot/README.md

 ## Running the project

+### Initial setup

+1. Run `npm i`
+2. Install ngrok (https://www.ngrok.com), and set your token using `export NGROK_TOKEN=YOU_NGROK_AUTH_TOKEN` (change to your token).
+Add this to your .bashrc or .zshrc file.
+3. Install docker desktop from their site (https://www.docker.com/products/docker-desktop)
+4. Clone this and the mailbot repo in the same level with this repo (make sure to keep the mailbot name).

+### Local envs

+We're running on a slack app.
+Working locally requires a tunnel to communicate with the slack backend.
+We use ngrok to create tunnels.
+Each slack app can only be configured to communicate with one tunnel.

+We have 4 separate slack apps, meaning 4 concurrent users can work locally on the gistbot.

+- To run the second env use `ngrok2` and `start:local2` (to use the others just change the number)

 ### Running gistbot + mailbot

-1. Clone the mailbot repo in the same level with this repo (make sure to keep the mailbot name).
 2. Read the secrets in both projects using `secrets:read`
-3. Run `start:local` to start the docker compose
+3. Run `npm run start:local` to start the docker compose
-4. Run ngrok to open ports for both the slacker and mailbot using `ngrok:gistbot`
+4. Run ngrok to open ports for both the slacker and mailbot using `npm run ngrok`

 ### Creating summaries